- SAP reported customer numbers on HANA — right up until 2015.

 So SAP found a way to book millions in revenue to Hana even though their customer had no use for it and didn’t want it.
 This customer didn’t object as they were told by SAP that they were getting a free product that they might use/need one day and would mature over time.
 So they let it go.”

 And why was this done?
 So that SAP could report to Wall Street that HANA is growing, much more than it is.

 Advice on Enjoying the Quiz

 To see the full screen just select the lower right-hand corner and expand.
 Trust us, expanding makes the experience a whole lot more fun.

 SAP had grand plans for HANA, and when they did not pan out, SAP stopped reporting HANA customer numbers.
 Secondly, the numbers that were reported were significantly exaggerated because HANA was being adopted by consulting firms and other associated companies that are part o the SAP ecosystem that did not reflect real usage.

-This is consistent that when the numbers are good, the numbers get reported, and when they are not, they don’t get reported, and the company moves to reporting on other things.
+This is consistent that when the numbers are good, the figures get reported, and when they are not, they don’t get reported, and the company moves to report on other things.
 Growth is easy to attain in the beginning, but as a product gets better known, if it is less effective than advertised, its growth slows.
-And HANA was far less effective than advertized.
-We began our own coverage on HANA’s inaccuracies around 2016 as evidence began to come in that all was not right on HANA implementations.
+And HANA was far less effective than advertised.
+We began our coverage on HANA’s inaccuracies around 2016 as evidence began to come in that all was not right on HANA implementations.